dimagi/commcare-hq/custom/icds_reports/scripts/README.md

       --confirm             Confirm before each table.
       --dry-run             Only output the commands.
-      --parallel PARALLEL   How many commands to run in parallel
+      --parallel PARALLEL   How many commands to run in parallel --no-stop-on-error    Do not stop the migration if an error is encountered
     ```

     Notes: